-You’ll not only be likable, but make people feel like you’re the coolest person in their lives.
+You’ll not only be more likable, but also make people feel like you're one of the coolest person in their lives.

 For a time period when I was unemployed, I had a few friends that would send me job listings that they saw.
 I was really appreciative of it and found myself liking those people more.

 I would do the same by sending ads for jobs or other potential opportunities they’d might find useful.
 Maybe you know an issue or question that someone’s been trying to figure out an answer to recently.